N3dal/rolling-dice/README.md

 # Dice-Rolling

-simple dice-rolling game in cli with fancy-look.
+simple dice-rolling game in cli/terminal with fancy-look.